Hijab in Iran: Qajar era

 During the era of slavery in Iran, female slaves (kaniz) were allowed to move about alone in public outside of the sex segregation of the harem unveiled, which separated them from free women.

-The Qajar dynasty faced many internal and external challenges and pressures, such as the constitutional revolution, the tobacco protest, and the Anglo-Russian agreement.
+The Qajar dynasty faced many internal and external challenges and pressures, such as the Constitutional Revolution (1905–11), the Tobacco Protest (1890–91), and the 1907 Anglo-Russian agreement.
 These events affected the lives and roles of women in Iran, who participated in various social and political movements, such as the women's awakening, the women's association, and the women's parliament.
-Some women also advocated for women's rights and education, such as Bibi Khanum Astarabadi, Tuba Azmudeh, and Sediqeh Dowlatabadi. during the economic crisis in the late 19th century under the Qajar dynasty, the poorest religious urban women could not afford headscarves, therefore Women were protected, secluded in the home or had to wear chador.
+Some women also advocated for women's rights and education, such as Bibi Khanum Astarabadi, Tuba Azmudeh, and Sediqeh Dowlatabadi. during the economic crisis in the late 19th century under the Qajar dynasty, the poorest religious urban women could not afford headscarves, therefore Women were protected, secluded in the home or had to wear the chador.